h5bp/server-configs-test/README.md

 ### GitHub Actions

 #### Pre-requisites

 Create a workflow `.yml` file in your repositories `.github/workflows` directory.
 An [example workflow](#example-workflow) is available below.
 For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

+Make sure to use the [`grafana/setup-k6-action`](https://github.com/grafana/setup-k6-action) action to install k6.

 #### Inputs
 See [action.yml](action.yml).